-There’s nothing like job titles to generate some debate.
-Recently mothers in our community got bent out of shape about the word ‘mumpreneur’.
+There’s nothing like job labels to generate some debate.
+Recently mothers in our community got bent out of shape about the name ‘mumpreneur’.
 While some were proud to wear the moniker, most found it patronising.

 It reminded me of how much I dislike labels overall.
 Here’s why.

 Labels are reductivist

 I’ve written previously on the headaches job titles can create because for soloists, in particular, one pithy phrase cannot possibly describe what we do.
 As well as being a business owner, soloists are typically also admin, accounts, marketing, production and strategy.

 They’re cause for underestimation

 Even if you accept the limitations and come up with a title you’re content with, there’ll be someone in every soloist’s circle who doesn’t understand what you mean by it.
 They won’t see you as having a ‘proper’ job, in spite of soloism requiring a level of skill, determination and guts most employees will never need to call on.